MrSkinny/ft-curric-gists/fundamentals/oop.md

 ### Private data

-It's a common use case in programming that our objects will hold data we want to be more difficult to access.
+It's a common use case in programming for us to want objects with data that is sometimes more difficult to access.

 For example, imagine a class for a bank account where you have a balance and want to enable withdrawals.
 You want to be able to read the account balance (`account.balance`), but you *don't* want the ability to **set** the balance directly (`account.balance = 50`).
 Instead you want to call a withdraw method that will take care of reconciling the balance and ensuring you have the funds to withdraw (`account.withdraw(50)`).